Need your Mitsubishi TV fixed in Alabama?

 Service Care is your Mitsubishi authorized service center.
 We have been a factory-trained and authorized repair center for Mitsubishi for over a decade, and you can count on us to solve all your broken TV problems.

-You bought Mitsubishi because of the excellence of their televisions and their committment to quality.
+You bought Mitsubishi because of the excellence of their televisions and their commitment to quality.
 We have the same vision for how we provide service to you.
 Our electronics technicians have years of experience fixing Mitsubishi TVs, and will use that expertise to make your television work again like new.

 If your TV is a Mitsubishi, you owe it to yourself to choose Service Care as your service center.